lucianojoublanc-da/derivhack2019dev/examples/fixnotebook/README.md

-# Tutorial
+# FIX allocation using Jupyter

-This document serves as a step-by-step walkthrough of the examples that are provided under the [ui](../ui) and [bot](../bot) dirs.
+This document serves as a step-by-step walkthrough of the examples under this directory.

 The examples consist of a rudimentary FIX 5.0 allocation workflow.
 This was chosen as it is similar to the hackathon exercises, yet the standard (FIX vs CDM) and workflows differ substantially.

 The target audience is familiar with DAML, knows how to write a basic model with scenarios, load them onto the sandbox, and visualize them with the navigator.
 This is all covered in the [quickstart](https://docs.daml.com/getting-started/quickstart.html), up to the [Integrate with the ledger](https://docs.daml.com/getting-started/quickstart.html#integrate-with-the-ledger) section.

-If you are already familiar with the DAML ecosystem and prefer a terser, higher-level explanation, you can jump straight to the [reference documentation](./README.md)
+To understand the high-level architecture, refer to the [reference documentation](../../doc/README.md)

 ## The Model

-Let's have a look at the [ui](../ui) directory:
+Let's have a look at the root directory:

 ```
-ui
+fixnotebook
 ├── daml
 │   ├── Fix5.daml
 │   ├── Main.daml
 │   └── Scenarios.daml
 ├── daml.yaml
 └── python
+    ├── readyToBookTrigger.py
     └── ui.ipynb
 ```